Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Algorithms for AMoD Control

-Assuming~$N$ stations and discretized decision windows~$t \in \{1, 2,..., T\}$, rebalancing decisions are made for \gls{abk:od} pairs across stations.
-In particular, let~$p_{ij}$ and~$c_{ij}$ denote the profit from a passenger-carrying trip and the cost of rebalancing a vehicle from station~$i$ to~$j$, respectively.
-Let~$S_i^t$ represent the number of vehicles at station~$i$ at time~$t$.
-Furthermore,~$x_{ij}^t$ denotes the number of empty vehicles rebalanced from~$i$ to~$j$ at time~$t$, and~$y_{ij}^t$ the number of customer-carrying vehicles traveling from~$i$ to~$j$ at time~$t$.
-Given customer demand~$d_{ij}^t$ and travel time~$t_{ij}$, the optimal rebalancing problem is formulated as:
+Consider a system with~$N$ stations and discretized decision windows~$t \in \{1,\dots,T\}$, where rebalancing decisions are made over \gls{abk:od} pairs.
+Let~$p_{ij}$ and~$c_{ij}$ denote the profit from a passenger-carrying trip and the cost of rebalancing a vehicle from station~$i$ to~$j$, respectively; $s_i^t$ the number of vehicles at station~$i$ at time~$t$;~$x_{ij}^t$ the number of empty vehicles rebalanced from~$i$ to~$j$ at time~$t$;~$y_{ij}^t$ the number of customer-carrying vehicles from~$i$ to~$j$ at time~$t$; $d_{ij}^t$ the customer demand; and~$t_{ij}$ the travel time.
+The network-flow based optimal rebalancing problem is represented as: